-BIOL 694 Special Topics in Biology
+BIOL 694 Special Topics in Biology 1-4 s.h.

 Three to ten day experiences in regional biology to be offered off campus or at the Biological Field Station, Cooperstown.
 Course content will vary with instructors and the topics studied.
-Students may enroll in different "topics" under this course number but no more than 6 hours may be applied to the biology program reauirements.
+Students may enroll in different "topics" under this course number but no more than 6 hours may be applied to the biology program requirements.